-In a medium sauce pan over low heat, melt butter and chocolate, stirring until smooth (not the healthiest part, but a little bit of butter won't kill you).
+3. In a medium sauce pan over low heat, melt butter and chocolate, stirring until smooth.
 Remove butter and chocolate from heat and mix in the date paste followed by one egg at a time until fully incorporated.

 This was my first time using quinoa flour.
-I suppose I could have ground some quinoa in the food processor and made my own, but I decided to buy a small bag.
-I didn't necessarily need the brownies gluten-free, but I wanted to test the exact recipe.
-However, I have tried gluten-free brownies from a boxed mix and these were just as good.
+I decided to buy a small bag instead of grinding some quinoa in the food processor and making my own.
+Although I didn't necessarily need the brownies gluten-free, I wanted to test the exact recipe.
+I have tried gluten-free brownies from a boxed mix and these were just as good.

 The chocolate I was using wasn't high quality dark--only melting milk chocolate chips--so they weren't as chocolate-y as they could have been.
 The brownies were a little on the crumbly side, but it might depend on how long you bake them.
-Next time I think I would only put 1/2 cup of walnuts in because I like brownies chewy rather than crunchy, but that's personal preference.
-For a break from the month of pumpkin craziness, try these chocolate treats for some sweet crunch.
+Next time I think I would only put 1/2 cup of walnuts in because I personally like brownies chewy rather than crunchy.
+For a break from the month of pumpkin craziness try these chocolate treats for some sweet crunch.

 Disclosure: I received samples from the California Walnut Commission for review purposes.
 The opinions expressed are completely my own.